bavgg/home-rental-management-system/README.md

-#House Rental Management System with Vanilla JS
+# House Rental Management System Using Vanilla JS and PHP